Checklist for a Successful Plant Tour: Tour Guide Equipment and More

 If you have a location that the attendees will gather before the tour, make sure it's clean and ready for them.
 This could include tables for ID tags, tour guide headset systems, snacks, and more.

 Here's something most won't mention.
 If your attendees are coming in from distant locations, particularly by tour bus, make sure your restrooms are clean.
 That might be the first thing they want to see!

 Make sure you have the proper tour guide equipment for the tour.
 Your guests want to hear your message, loud and clear!
 If you don't conduct regularly scheduled tours, consider a tour guide system rental.

 Make sure it fits the purpose of the tour.
 You might want to get a demo kit with various options.
-That way you can choose the proper equipment for the event.
+That way you can choose the proper equipment for the event, including a tour guide microphone system.
 A tour guide rental system can include both one-way and two-way systems, as well as configurations for other needs, such as integration with any PPE that may be required.
 We at Plant Tours can help you find the best option, whether a purchase or a rental, to fit your needs.

 Speaking of tour guide equipment, make sure it's functioning properly before the event takes place.
 Hunting for working headsets is not conducive for a good experience right before the event.
 That's one reason we send our representatives to your tour event.
 They help make sure everything's up and running.

 Are there any brochures or other documentation needed?
 If so, make sure you have adequate quantities available for all attendees.

 Finally, relax!
 If you've got everything done ahead of time, you can feel good about your opportunity to showcase your factory or facility.
 And a relaxed host is a more effective host.

 Then... the time arrives and you're ready for the final P: Presentation.

 Presentation is Where it All Comes Together